SAP-samples/datahub-integration-examples/HiveOperator/README.md

 ------------
 This operator provides functionality to query a Hive Metastore server using a HiveQL string and returns a response in the format of a delimited string.

-The operator runs on a custom Docker images that extends the SAP-deliver docker image `com.sap.python2.7` and uses the Kerberos client binary `krb5-user` as well as `libsasl2` for Ubuntu.
+The operator runs on a custom Docker images that extends the public docker image `python:3.6.4-slim-stretch` and uses the Kerberos client binary `krb5-user` as well as `libsasl2` for Ubuntu.
 The PyHive python module is developed and maintained by Dropbox: https://github.com/dropbox/PyHive

 ![alt text](./graph.jpg "Graph")